YogliB/svelte-fullcalendar/README.md

 ## SSR

-When using server side rendering, it is necessary to load all plugins asynchronously.
+When using server side rendering, it is necessary to load all plugins asynchronously `onMount`.

 ```html
 <script>